 Mr David Bailey, UK Competition Appeal Tribunal; Mr Christopher Brown, Barrister, Matrix Chambers; Mr Manish Das, Freshfields Bruckhaus Deringer; Professor Ariel Ezrachi, University of Oxford; Professor Ioannis Lianos, University College London (UCL); Dr Okeoghene Odudu, University of Cambridge.

-The Queen Mary Human Rights Law Review is an online human rights review, launched in March 2015.
-The review is now double-blind peer reviewed.
+The Queen Mary Human Rights Law Review was an online human rights review, launched in March 2015 and ran until 2019.
+In September 2021 the Human Rights Law Centre are launching a student and staff blog: The Human Rights Essay.

-Dr Gaetano Dimita, QMUL, UK; Professor Jon Festinger, Q.C., Allard School of Law (UBC),Centre for Digital Media, Canada, and Centre for Commercial Law Studies, Queen Mary University of London, UK; Dr Marc Mimler, Bournemouth University, UK.
+Dr Gaetano Dimita, Queen Mary, UK; Professor Jon Festinger, Q.C., Allard School of Law (UBC),Centre for Digital Media, Canada, and Centre for Commercial Law Studies, Queen Mary University of London, UK; Dr Marc Mimler, Bournemouth University, UK.

 Subjects: Financial market regulation, Business development and Government policies on globalisation.